ourcodingclub/ourcodingclub.github.io/_tutorials/rmarkdown.md

 R Markdown allows you to create documents that serve as a neat record of your analysis.
 In the world of reproducible research, we want other researchers to easily understand what we did in our analysis, otherwise nobody can be certain that you analysed your data properly.
 You might choose to create an RMarkdown document as an appendix to a paper or project assignment that you are doing, upload it to an online repository such as Github, or simply to keep as a personal record so you can quickly look back at your code and see what you did.
 RMarkdown presents your code alongside its output (graphs, tables, etc.) with conventional text to explain it, a bit like a notebook.

-RMarkdown uses [Markdown syntax](https://daringfireball.net/projects/markdown/).
+RMarkdown makes use of [Markdown syntax](https://www.markdownguide.org/basic-syntax).
 Markdown is a very simple 'markup' language which provides methods for creating documents with headers, images, links etc. from plain text files, while keeping the original plain text file easy to read.
 You can convert Markdown documents to many other file types like `.html` or `.pdf` to display the headers, images etc..

+When you create an RMarkdown file (.Rmd), you use conventional [Markdown syntax](https://www.markdownguide.org/basic-syntax) alongside chunks of code written in R (or other programming languages!).
+When you **knit** the RMarkdown file, the Markdown formatting and the R code are evaluated, and an output file (HTML, PDF, etc) is produced.

 To see what RMarkdown is capable of, have a look at this [undergraduate dissertation](https://github.com/ourcodingclub/CC-2-RMarkdown/blob/master/UnderGrad_Dissertation_Rmd.pdf), which gives a concise log of their statistical analysis, or the [completed demo RMarkdown file](https://github.com/ourcodingclub/CC-2-RMarkdown/blob/master/RMarkdown_Tutorial_Demo_Rmd.Rmd) for this tutorial.

 {% capture callout %}
-All the resources for this tutorial, including some helpful cheatsheets can be downloaded from [this repository](https://github.com/ourcodingclub/CC-2-RMarkdown). __Clone and download the repo as a zip file, then unzip it.__
+All the resources for this tutorial, including some helpful cheatsheets can be downloaded from [this repository](https://github.com/ourcodingclub/CC-2-RMarkdown). __Download by clicking on Code -> Download ZIP, then unzipping the archive in a folder you will use for this tutorial.__
 {% endcapture %}
 {% include callout.html content=callout colour=alert %}